zackw/pinebook-pro-keyboard-updater/firmware/README.md

 ## Replacement Firmware

-Some issues in the stock firmware have been addressed with the `fw_<type>_revised.hex` files.
+Some issues in the stock firmware have been addressed with the `default_<type>.hex` files.
 You can flash these files, after cloning and
 compiling:

-    sudo ./updater flash-kb-revised ansi
+    sudo ./updater flash-kb firmware/default_ansi.hex

 or

-    sudo ./updater flash-kb-revised iso
+    sudo ./updater flash-kb firmware/default_iso.hex

 No reboot is required for these changes to take effect, but ocassionally a reboot is required to wake the keyboard's controller back up - an unresponsive touchpad/keyboard after flashing is usually a symptom of this.
-The changes to the firmware .hex files are described in their respective .asm files (they're not actually .asm files).
+The changes to the firmware .hex files are described in their respective `src/keymaps/*.c` files.

-You can find the labels and addresses by looking in `fw_ansi.a51` (assembly) and `src/main.c` (c pseudo code written by hand).
+You can find the labels and addresses by looking in `fw_ansi.a51` (assembly) and `src/main.c` (c pseudo code written by hand) and `src/revised`.

 ## Hardware